SharedCode/sop/README.md

 Blob storage was implemented in Cassandra, thus, there is no need for AWS S3.
 Import path for SOP V2 is: "github.com/SharedCode/sop/in_red_ck".
 SOP in Redis, Cassandra & Kafka(in_red_ck).
 Or fashionably, SOP in "red Calvin Klein", hehe.

-V2 is in POC status but there is no known issue.
+V2 is in Alpha status but there is no known issue.

 But yeah, V2 is showing very good results.
 ACID, two phase commit transaction, and impressive performance as Redis is baked in.
 SOP V2 actually succeeded in turning M-Way Trie a native "resident" of the cluster.
 Each of the host running SOP, be it an application or a micro-service, is turned into a high performance database server.
 Each, a master, or shall I say, master-less.
 And, of course, it is objects persistence, thus, you just author your golang struct and SOP takes care of fast storage & ultra fast searches and in the order you specified.
 No need to worry whether you are hitting an index, because each SOP "store"(or B-Tree) is the index itself! :)